 A status report is a detailed and recurring document that helps you, your stakeholders, and your internal team stay honest about your work, process, budget, and issues.

 Resource management is creating a forecast or staffing plan to ensure that teams are assigned to work and productive, not overbooked.
+Learn how to manage and allocate resources with TeamGantt's resource management tools.

 Change management is the process, tools, and techniques used to manage unscheduled change on a project.
 Having a process for managing change in a project helps ensure the transition goes off without a hitch.